spdx/tools-golang/examples/README.md

 This example demonstrates loading an SPDX json from disk into memory and then re-saving it to a different file on disk in tag-value format.

+## 9-jsonsaver

+*jsonsaver*, *tvloader*

+This example demonstrates loading an SPDX tag-value from disk into memory and then re-saving it to a different file on disk in json format.